 Although jasmine rice isn’t very sticky or chewy, its enticing flavors and alluring aroma is enough to make your tastebuds sing with joy.
 It can also give your dish a natural sweetness for a more complex flavor profile.

-Jasmine rice is also very easy to cook.
+This rice variety is also very easy to cook, especially if you know how to cook jasmine rice with a rice cooker.
 There’s no need to rinse or soak the rice beforehand, and it usually takes less than 30 minutes to prepare the rice.
 This makes jasmine rice ideal for people who aren’t confident in their cooking skills.

 Anybody who wants their food to have a captivating and bewitching look shouldn’t miss out on red cargo rice, which boasts a beautiful color that you can’t help but love.
 Like brown rice, red cargo rice is unpolished and, therefore, requires longer to cook.